Wide shot: History

 In the early 1900s, motion pictures evolved from short, minute long, screenings to becoming full-length motion pictures.
 More and more cinematic techniques appeared, resulting in the wide shot being less commonly used.
 However, it still remained as it is almost irreplaceable in what it can achieve.
 When television entered the home in the 1960s, it was seen as a massive hit to the cinema industry and many saw it as the decline in cinema popularity.
 This in turn resulted in films having to stay ahead of television by incorporating superior quality than that of a television.
 This was done by adding color, but importantly it implemented the use of widescreen.
 This would allow a massive increase in space usable by the director, thus allowing an even wider shot for the viewer to witness more of any given shot.

-Modern films will now frequently use the different types of wide shots as they are a staple in filmmaking and are almost impossible to avoid unless deliberately chosen to.
-In the current climate of films, the technical quality of any given shot will appear with much better clarity which has given life to some incredible shots from modern cinema.
-Also, given the quality of modern home entertainment mediums such as Blu-ray, 3D and Ultra HD Blu Rays, this has allowed the scope and size of any given frame to encompass more of the scene and environment in greater detail.
+Wide shots are frequently used in contemporary and modern filmmaking, as they have become a staple in cinema and are difficult to avoid without intention.
+Given the quality of modern home entertainment mediums such as Blu-ray, 3D and Ultra HD Blu Rays, this has allowed the scope and size of any given frame to encompass more of the scene and environment in greater detail.